bchaffin/bchaffin.github.io/topswops/topswops.markdown

 Knuth gives several algorithms for finding a longest Topswops deck in Volume 4, section 7.2.1.2, solution to exercise 108.
 The last one, which he refers to as the "better" algorithm, is a forward search which fills in the value of cards only when it becomes necessary.
 We start with a deck of blank cards; then we choose a number for the topmost card and make topswops moves until another blank card is on top.
 By trying each value not already used for blank cards, we can recursively search all permutations while simultaneously making the topswop moves, so that we don't have to repeat the same initial moves for similar decks.
 And Knuth has a clever trick for keeping track of where in the initial deck each card started, so that when we choose a value for the top card we know which original card we're choosing: we label the cards in the initial deck with the negative of their position, so the starting deck is -1, -2, -3, etc. Then a blank card is anything negative, and when we choose a value for it we also keep track of which card we assigned in a separate initial deck.

-### Faster code

-We should really try to reduce the size of the search before optimizing the code, but let's get this simpler part out of the way.
-We can play a few tricks to streamline the code, taking advantage of the fact that we don't expect to be dealing with decks larger than 21 cards:
-- Use a bit vector to track which cards have already been used.
-Then we can find the lowest unused card (on most CPUs) with a bit-scanning instruction like that used by `__builtin_ctz()`, and clear the lowest set bit with `x &= (x-1)`.
-- If we select the _N_ as the value for the top card, then we know that in one move we will have _N_ in the last position, and we can perform our pruning check right away, before playing out all the subsequent moves.
-- The simplest code to perform a top-swapping move is just a loop which swaps cards from the outsides to the middle.
-But this is terrible for the branch predictor because the loop count is totally unpredictable.
-Simply creating a big ugly case statement with 21 copies of the same loop gave a 15% performance boost, and cut mispredictions nearly in half.
-(Which I don't totally understand, because that creates a branch table, which should have an unpredictable indirect branch to index into it...)
-We can get another 5-10% by using bespoke combinations of `__builtin_bswap` for each size.

 ### Pruning the search

 We can prune the search in a few ways, to avoid considering all _N_! decks.
 The first two pruning strategies are straightforward: